 The action kicks off with the PJ Dance Party on Friday, it’s free to join — wear your pj’s and be sure to bring your best dance moves!
 The main festival runs 10am-4pm on Saturday and Sunday.
 Festival Entry is $10 for 3 to 10 year-olds and free for adults and toddlers — basically, your child gets to bring you!
 Tickets go on sale in May.

 What is the Whistler Children’s Festival?

-The Whistler Children’s Festival is Arts Whistler’s longest-running program and a signature annual event, celebrating its 36th birthday in 2019.
+The Whistler Children’s Festival is Arts Whistler’s longest-running program and a signature annual event, celebrating its 37th birthday in 2020.
 Through experiential learning and immersion in the arts, the Whistler Children’s Festival encourages and facilitates arts exposure and education to kids of all ages.
 Each summer, the heart of Whistler Village is transformed as tents, balloons, stages, and circus acts populate Whistler Olympic Plaza for the annual Whistler Children’s Festival.
 Families are encouraged to participate in this weekend of creativity with tons of workshops, live musical performances, and free activities designed to spark the imagination.

 How can I get involved?

 Visit whistlerchildrensfestival.com to find out more about sponsorship, volunteer opportunities, performer applications, and the kids’ media mentor program.

 “Can we go to the Whistler Children’s Festival every weekend?”

 Big thanks to our sponsors, funders and community partners: